-- (a) Violation of the requirements of this article, or the terms and conditions of a project-specific permit, may result in the suspension or revocation of a geophysical survey permit if the Commission determines that the violation posed a threat to public health and safety or the environment. - (1) A suspension shall be effective upon receipt by the permittee of written notice by the Commission which shall indicate: (1) the extent of the suspension; (2) the reasons for the suspension; and (3) any corrective or preventive measures to be taken by the permittee deemed necessary by the Commission to comply with the requirements of this article. - (2) The permittee shall take immediate action to comply with the suspension and address the violation.
-The permittee may appear before the Commission at a hearing in order to present information relevant to whether the permit should be reinstated, modified, or revoked. - (3) A permit revocation shall be effective after adoption of such revocation by the Commission at a noticed, public hearing.
+- a.
+Violation of the requirements of this article, or the terms and conditions of a permit, may result in the suspension or revocation of a geophysical survey permit. - 1.
+A suspension shall be effective upon receipt by the permittee of written notice by the Commission which shall indicate: (1) the extent of the suspension; (2) the reasons for the suspension; and (3) any corrective or preventive measures to be taken by the permittee deemed necessary by the Commission to comply with the requirements of this article. - 2.
+The permittee shall take immediate action to comply with the suspension and address the violation.
+The permittee may appear before the Commission at a hearing in order to present information relevant to whether the permit should be reinstated, modified, or revoked. - 3.
+A permit revocation shall be effective after adoption of such revocation by the Commission at a noticed, public hearing.